Title: The Unlikely Occultist: A Biographical novel of Alice A. Bailey

 Alice Bailey’s had a tough life.
 Her childhood was turbulent- her sister was always the good one.
 Her marriage didn’t end well either.
 People had warned her but she took no heed to their advice.
 After being beaten up and thrown down the stairs, Alice finally took a decision – the decision that led to Alice’s sister disowning her!

 As the story proceeds, Alice’s contribution to the theosophical society is explained in detail.
 Her life was nothing short of a ship in a storm.
-It was heart-wrenching to read the hardships she went through – with Olga and others trying to put her down, Foster’s sunbathing incidents and her three daughters becoming the centre of unwanted gossip.
+It was heart-wrenching to read the hardships she went through – with Olga and others trying to put her down, Foster’s sunbathing incidents and her three daughters becoming the center of unwanted gossip.

 The Unlikely Occultist was an interesting and informational read.
 If you like to experiment with genres then give this book a try.
 But I feel the need to specify this – the book is more inclined towards historical facts so do not consider this to be a light read.